 Incoming Material Sampling and Testing

-- Verification of the identity of each batch of material should be conducted with at least one test except processing aids, hazardous or highly toxic raw materials if the manufacturer’s Certificate of Analysis conforms to established specifications.
+- Verification of the identity of each batch of material should be conducted with at least one test except for processing aids, hazardous or highly toxic raw materials if the manufacturer’s Certificate of Analysis conforms to established specifications.

 - Sampling methods and samples should represent a complete batch with sampling locations, the number of containers, and sampling quantity.
 For this, a proper sampling plan should be in place considering criticality, quality, variations, and analysis quantity.